Srcanyildiz/istanbul/README.md

-# House Prices & Venues in Istanbul
+# Housing Sales Prices & Venues in Istanbul
 ## Description & Disscusion of the Background
 Istanbul is one of the largest metropolises in the world where over **15 million** people live and it has a population density of **2.813** people per square kilometer.
 As a resident of this city, I decided to use Istanbul in my project.
 The city is divided into **39** districts in total.
 However, the fact that the districts are squeezed into an area of approximately **72** square kilometers causes the city to have a very intertwined and mixed structure [1].